avdhootmukhedkar/avdhootmukhedkar/README.md

 ### Hi there 👋 I'm Avdhoot Mukhedkar,
-<p>I am a passionate Python Developer with 14 months of experience as a Data Scientist and 18 months as a freelance full-stack developer.
+<p>I am an enthusiastic Python Developer with four years of experience as a Data Scientist and Full-Stack developer.
 My day-to-day work revolves around data collection and organization, data preparation, constructing computer vision-based deep-learning models using various algorithms, and testing and delivering APIs and web apps on the cloud.
 I'm open to collaborating on interesting projects.
 </p>
 <br>
 <br>